kaligraffy/basiccryptmypi/README.md

 LOGGING

-The script logs to the cryptmypi directory, making a log of all actions to the file specified in the .env file.
+The script logs to the cryptmypi directory